 One of the toughest decisions you will have to make is what type of fuel to select for your boiler.
-There are several options to choose from so you need to decide which is best for you.
+There are several options to choose from.
+Therefore, you need to decide which is best for you.
 The following is information about the pros and cons of an electric boiler.
-It may help you to decide if you should go with this type.
+It may help you to decide if you should go with this design.

 What is an electric boiler?